butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 (e.g. when checking really small tweaks one after another).

 There's also a small caveat about service test failures.
-When a test fails in Pytest, all of it's output is printed in addition to the test stacktrace.
+When a test fails in Pytest, all of its output is printed in addition to the test stack trace.
 Service tests start a few processes, probably all of which print quite a few messages, so when they fail you'll be hit with a big wall of text.
 The upside is that it this text will most probably state somewhere what went wrong.